By Brian Benoit, Manager, Solution Consultants

 - Identify the subject matter.
 Who will be using the platform?
 What are the goals they will be trying to tackle?

 - Contact your IBM rep or business partner.
-They (or we!) will help you in every step of the process and make sure you know how you can utilize it to optimize your business as best as it can.
+They (or we!) will help you in every step of the process and make sure you know how you can utilize it to optimize your business.

 - Upgrade your licenses.
 We can work with you and IBM to determine the conversion formula and determine the best way to utilize PVU pricing.